• The Status Quo

 Current AI models operate as “black boxes,” with decision-making processes that remain hidden from users.
 While some companies use post-hoc explainability methods to retrospectively interpret decisions, these techniques are band-aids; offering partial insights and often fail to fully reveal the reasoning behind model outputs.
 This lack of intrinsic transparency makes it challenging to diagnose errors, build trust, or ensure accountability, especially in critical areas like healthcare and autonomous systems.

-How We Fix AI
+How We Improve AI Models

 Brain-Inspired Learning

-- Impact: Train models in hours or days, not weeks or months; ideal for real-time applications like fraud detection or robotic control.
+• Impact: Train models in hours or days, not weeks or months; ideal for real-time applications like fraud detection or robotic control.

 Neuromorphic Efficiency